Daylight Saving Time ends: how does this affect your safety on the road?

-Many critics claim that the darker mornings are dangerous for people and between 1968 and 1971 a three-year experiment was conducted to keep British Summer Time all year round.
+Many critics claim that darker mornings are dangerous for people and between 1968 and 1971 a three-year experiment was conducted to keep British Summer Time all year round.
 The experiment found that there was an 11% reduction in road casualties in England and Wales during this time.

-According to research, there are roughly 50% more fatal and serious injuries amongst people travel during the evening rush hour than in the morning.
+According to research, there are roughly 50% more fatal and serious injuries amongst people who travel during the evening rush hour than in the morning.

 With the evenings about to get darker, attention turns to your safety on the road while driving in darkness, the following tips will help reinforce safety practices behind the wheel: